luckiezhou/DynamicTriad/README.md

 | [Temporal Network Embedding](https://github.com/linhongseba/Temporal-Network-Embedding) | 0.596 | 0.772 | 0.889 |
 | DynamicTriad | **0.671** | **0.836** | **0.924** |

-Please refer to [1] for more information about our experiments, where you can find task definition, experimental settings, description of unpublished data sets and the full results of our experiments.
+Please refer to [1] for more information about our experiments, where you can find the definition of tasks, the experimental settings, the description of unpublished data sets and the full results of our experiments.

 ## Reference